 5 x 7 (Fits into 5 x 7 frame)

-Remix of my 2016 artwork "La Transmutación del Alma" featuring my hero Pedro Albizu Campos and his wife Laura Meneses.
+Remix of my 2016 artwork "La Transmutación del Alma" featuring my hero Pedro Albizu Campos and Laura Meneses.
 Known as the father of Puerto Rican Nationalism, Albizu met his love, Laura, at Harvard University where the two studied.
 She was from Peru.
-This image is a digital montage of the two of them with other images of their family, juxtaposed with images of a red and blue nebula and of his actual handwritten letters to his daughters in 1936 from la Princesa Prison where he was being held as a political prisoner.
+This image is a digital montage of the two juxtaposed with images of their family, a red and blue nebula and excerpts of his 1936 letters to his daughters from la Princesa Prison where he was being held as a political prisoner.
 The title comes from a quote in one of the letters: